Helen Frankenthaler Foundation Inc

 • Modern art history scholarship

-• Climate action and sustainability in arts organizations
+• Climate action and sustainability in arts organisations

 • Preservation of cultural heritage